 Summer is the perfect time for road trips, travel, and adventures, but for many cats, a long car ride is the last thing they want.

 Cars can often be a scary, stressful place, so it's important to spend time making your cat feel comfortable and to make sure you're fully prepared before you leave.
-Here are 9 tips to travel safely with your cat this summer.
+Here are 9 tips for traveling with a cat long distance this summer.

 1. Visit Your Vet Before You Leave

 Before you leave, stop in for a checkup with the vet to make sure your cat is healthy enough for travel.
 Car rides can cause stress and anxiety for cats which can worsen any current medical conditions, so it's important to get the seal of approval from your vet beforehand.

 If you know that your cat has car anxiety, this is also a great time to talk with your vet about potential anxiety or anti-nausea medications to help keep your cat as comfortable as possible.
 You should also refill any prescriptions that your cat is already on.

 2. Make Their Cat Carrier a Safe Space